 Fast Swing Speed

 For golfers with dramatically high swing speeds, a lower lofted driver can power the ball further than ever before.
-Increasing carry distance is vital to increasing length and a driver that has 8.5-9.5 degrees is the loft to get to boost yardage.
+Increasing carry distance is vital to increasing length, and a driver with 8.5-9.5 degrees is the loft to get to boost yardage.

 By lowering the launch of the drives, the high swing speed helps muscle the ball down the fairway.
 When the lower loft is paired with less spin, the new driver can increase golf ball speed without worrying that the golf ball is headed into the rough.

 Long time golfers can also benefit from adding a lower lofted driver to their game, as long as they maintain a positive attack angle to the ball and hold moderate club speed.
-For these golfers, a flatter plane provides numerous benefits including offering a measure of distance with accuracy.
+A flatter plane provides numerous benefits for these golfers, including offering a measure of distance with accuracy.

 While experienced golfers might have clubhead speed that dips below 100 mph, they can still reach extended distances on the course with the right golf equipment.
-Adding a distance ball and a lower loft of driver will fine tune the trajectory of the drive without losing precious yardage.
+Adding a distance ball and a lower loft of the driver will fine-tune the trajectory of the drive without losing precious yardage.